Studio

 Teacher Absences

-I have allowed for planned for absences during the school year by charging you for 11 lessons out of 11-13 lessons planned.
-(I will make a similar plan for those who begin after the beginning of the quarter.)
+I have allowed for planned for absences during the school year by charging you for fewer lessons than planned.
+A detailed calendar will be given at the beginning of the school year.
+I will make a similar plan for those who begin after the beginning of each session.
 In the unlikely event that I miss more than one lesson, either makeup lessons or tuition credits will be given.

 Student Illnesses